WHOI (TV): Early years

+In March 1951, during a self-imposed freeze on new television applications, the Federal Communications Commission (FCC) proposed a table of city-by-city channel assignments that included, for the first time, ultra high frequency (UHF) broadcasting.
+Three channels were proposed to Peoria: very high frequency (VHF) channel 8 and UHF channels 37 (reserved for educational use) and 43.
+Radio station WMBD, citing that a city the size of Peoria required an additional assignment, petitioned the FCC to add channel 12 there; while this plan was denied, the FCC concluded that an additional channel at Peoria was warranted, and UHF channel 19 was added instead.

-After the Federal Communications Commission (FCC) lifted its multi-year freeze on new TV station applications in 1952, two parties applied to the FCC for UHF channel 19 in Peoria: the Hilltop Broadcasting Company, the new owner of WWXL (1590 AM), and WPEO.
+After the FCC lifted its multi-year freeze in 1952, two parties applied to the FCC for channel 19 in Peoria: the Hilltop Broadcasting Company, the new owner of WWXL (1590 AM), and WPEO.
 While the hearing was on, WWXL, which Hilltop had acquired out of bankruptcy, began broadcasting under the new call sign WTVH.

 WTVH-TV began broadcasting on October 18, 1953, as Peoria's second television station.
 It aired programs from CBS, ABC, and the DuMont Television Network.
 The studio and transmitter were located on Stewart Street in Creve Coeur.
 A year later, the Peoria Journal-Star newspaper company, then publisher of the morning Star and afternoon Journal, acquired a controlling interest in Hilltop and the WTVH stations.
 The AM station was shut down before the end of the year to focus efforts on channel 19.
 Even though CBS programs had been on the schedule from the start, WTVH was not a primary CBS affiliate until September 1954.
 Veteran Illinois broadcaster Doug Quick theorized that uncertainty about the availability of a VHF channel in the Peoria area, channel 8, or whether CBS's Peoria radio affiliate, WMBD, would obtain a permit for a Peoria TV station were reasons for CBS's late commitment.

 In technical terms, WTVH-TV broadcast with less power than WEEK-TV (channel 43) when it launched, with an effective radiated power (ERP) of 25,000 watts.
 The Pantagraph reported that reception of channel 19 was poor in the Bloomington–Normal area when it launched.
 The ERP was increased to 214,000 watts in November 1954 with the installation of a new transmitter.
-In 1955, the station purchased a new, 1000 ft tower to replace the existing 240 ft mast at Creve Coeur.